Agoric/agoric-sdk/packages/inter-protocol/src/vpool-xyk-amm/constantProduct/README.md

 * The pool fee is charged against the side not specified by the user (the "computed side").
 This increases the pool balance without impacting the amount that the user specified.
-* The protocol fee is always charged in RUN.
+* The protocol fee is always charged in IST.
 * The fees are calculated based on the pool balances before the transaction.
 * Computations are rounded in favor of the pool.